 Meal Prep Tip

 Up to 1 day in advance, prepare the recipe through Step 2.
 Let the pork marinate overnight in the refrigerator, then prepare as directed.

-- With Potatoes.
+- Potatoes.
 Air fryer pork tenderloin and potatoes is a pairing that’s certain to please!
-Serve the pork with Crockpot Mashed Potatoes, Grilled Potatoes, or Mashed Sweet Potatoes.
+Grilled Potatoes or Mashed Sweet Potatoes would be scrumptious.

 - With Applesauce.
 Pork and applesauce are wonderful together!
-Try my Crockpot Applesauce.
+Try my Crockpot Applesauce or Instant Pot Applesauce.

 Recommended Tools to Make this Recipe

 - Air Fryer.
 The model I own and love for air fryer recipes.
 The air fryer basket is dishwasher safe.

 - Instant Read Thermometer.
 The best way to know when your pork is done.
-(See the blog post above for different options.)
+(See the blog post above for different meat thermometer options.)

 - Baking Dish.
 A great place for the pork to marinate.

 Air fryer pork tenderloin: where quick and dirty meets DELICIOUS!